Early modern warfare: Cavalry

 The rise of gunpowder reduced the importance of the once dominant heavy cavalry, but it remained effective in a new role into the 19th century.
+Cavalry charges using swords on undisciplined infantry could still be quite decisive, but a frontal charge against well-ordered musketeers and pikemen was all but futile.
 The cavalry, along with the infantry, became more professional in this period but it retained its greater social and military prestige than the infantry.

-Light cavalry was introduced for skirmishing and scouting because of its advantage in speed and mobility.
+In the beginning of the early modern era, heavy cavalry was still dominated by lance wielding men-at-arms, before they were gradually replaced by pistol-armed reiters and cuirassiers, the latter of which continued to see use until World War I. Light cavalry was introduced for skirmishing and scouting because of its advantage in speed and mobility.
 The new types of cavalry units introduced in this period were the dragoons or mounted infantry.

-Dragoons were intended to travel on horseback but fight on foot and were armed with carbines and pistols.
-Even orthodox cavalry carried firearms, especially the pistol, which they used in a tactic known as the caracole.
-Cavalry charges using swords on undisciplined infantry could still be quite decisive, but a frontal charge against well-ordered musketeers and pikemen was all but futile.
+Dragoons were originally intended to travel on horseback but fight on foot and were armed with carbines, pikes, and pistols.
+Starting in the late 18th century, dragoons gradually lost their role as mounted infantry, serving instead as line cavalry.
+Even orthodox cavalry carried firearms, especially the pistol, which sometimes they used in a tactic known as the caracole.

 Cavalry units, from the 16th century on, were more likely to charge other cavalry on the flanks of an infantry formation and try to work their way behind the enemy infantry.
 When they achieved this and pursued a fleeing enemy, heavy cavalry could still destroy an enemy army.
 Only specialised cavalry units like winged hussars armed with long lances could break pikemen lines, but this was rather an exception.
-After wars with Polish-Lithuanian Commonwealth, when he fought often against superior mounted troops, King Gustavus II Adolphus started using successfully cavalry melee charge more often instead of caracole like during Battle of Breitenfeld.
-The cavalry charge remained an important part of battle tactics for the rest of 17th century and until the modern area, and its shock value could be decisive when implemented properly like during Battle of Vienna (1683).
+By the 1630s, the strategies of military commanders such as Gustavus Adolphus saw the full re-integration of charging into cavalry tactics.
+The cavalry charge remained an important part of battle tactics for the rest of 17th century and until the modern area, and its shock value could be decisive when implemented properly like during the Battle of Lützen and the Battle of Vienna (1683).